katalyst-labs/katalyst-labs/README.md

 ## Hi there 👋

-<p>By day I'm a professional web / software developer and by night I'm an electronics enthusiast with a passion for tinkering.
-My muses come in the form of cats, coffee, and women, inspiring me to create new things.
-However, when I'm not coding away on the computer you can find me devouring non-fiction books or watching an old school clean romance movie.</p>

-<p>I am highly experienced in web scraping, working with both static HTML and dynamic sites with real-time data, which is my main focus within software automation.
-My tech stack primarily consists of Flask and SQLite / PostgreSQL, though I also use Node.js coupled with Express.js when needed.</p>

-<p>You can find some of my projects on my repository page, and there are even more helpful shell scripts in my <a>Gists section.</a src="https://gist.github.com/katalyst-labs"> These scripts, which I use daily to streamline tasks, are there for you to adapt to your own use case if you find them helpful.</p>
+<p>By day, I'm a self-taught software developer specializing in automation—web scraping, crawling, and compiling data are my bread and butter.
+By night, I dive into my passions: tinkering with electronics, experimenting in the kitchen, or unwinding with a good movie.
+My muses?
+Cats, coffee, and the company of inspiring women—they fuel my creativity and keep me grounded.</p>

+<p>I'm a self-taught software developer specializing in automation—web scraping, crawling, and compiling data are my bread and butter.
+By night, I dive into my passions: tinkering with electronics, experimenting in the kitchen, or unwinding with a good movie.
+My muses?
+Cats, coffee, and the company of inspiring women—they fuel my creativity and keep me grounded.</p>

+<p>Before venturing into software, I worked as a PC hardware and network technician, assembling PCs and setting up networking devices, backed by vocational training.
+This hands-on experience laid the foundation for my technical problem-solving skills.
+I've also explored the world of IoT, building small projects like an automated garden watering system.</p>

+<p>My primary tech stack revolves around Flask, SQLite, and PostgreSQL.
+When the situation calls for it, I turn to Node.js with Express.js.
+I’m also proficient in full-stack web development, combining my backend expertise with front-end skills for seamless web solutions.</p>

+<p>In my free time, I enjoy reading non-fiction, cooking, and baking, or catching an old-school clean romance movie.
+On my GitHub, you'll find projects that showcase my work in automation and more.
+Don’t forget to check out my Gists section, where I share handy shell scripts to streamline everyday tasks—feel free to adapt them to your needs.</p>

 <hr>